laurabenestan/OUTFLANK/README.md

 library(OutFLANK)
 ```

-## 3. Import your dataset for OUTFLANK analysis
+## 3. Import your dataset for OUTFLANK analysis in R
 Import your .012 file to R workspace.
 ```{r}
 SNPdata <- read.table("70indsbg.012", header=FALSE)